 Where to find the best Dubai budget hotels

-There is always compromise when it comes to the word “budget” and accommodation.
-Yes, you can stay at some glamorous hotels in Dubai.
-But if the beach is not your priority, or you’ll be busy sightseeing not sitting by the pool, why pay extra to stay at a resort?
+There is always going to be a compromise when you are looking for cheap accommodation in Dubai.
+Yes, you can stay at some glamorous hotels here, but if the beach is not your priority, or you’ll be busy sightseeing rather than sitting by the pool, why pay extra to stay at a resort?

 - The closer you are to the beach, or the major shopping malls, generally speaking, the more you pay.

-- To save money visiting Dubai, we recommend you look for accommodation that is well located to the Metro.
-From there, you can save money on taxi’s and have the city at your reach (you can learn more on how to get around Dubai here).
+- To save money off your Dubai trip cost, we recommend you look for accommodation that is well located to the Metro.
+This will mean saving money on taxis and having the city easily within your reach (you can learn more on how to get around Dubai here).

-Our top three picks for budget, family-sized accommodation in Dubai are
+Our top picks for the best budget family hotels in Dubai

-Premier Inn Dubai IBN Battuta – to the west of the Jumeirah area of Dubai so quite far from the airport, but accessible by Metro.
-Great sized rooms, immediate access to Ibn Battuta Mall.
-Great location if you also want to visit Dubai Parks & Resorts and Abu Dhabi as part of your trip.
+This low price hotel in Dubai has great sized rooms and offers immediate access to Ibn Battuta Mall.
+It is located to the west of the Jumeirah area of Dubai, so quite far from the airport but accessible by Metro.
+It’s a great location if you also want to visit Dubai Parks & Resorts and Abu Dhabi as part of your trip.

-Things to look out for booking your Dubai hotel
+Things to look out for with Dubai hotel prices

-Don’t let budget suddenly turn out more than you expected.
-Keep your eye out for extra TAXES!
-Not just your actual hotel room, but any services you buy within a hotel are subject to extra tax in Dubai.
-Check before booking your hotel whether the quoted rate includes:
+Be warned that not just your actual hotel room, but any services you buy within a hotel are subject to extra tax in Dubai.
+Check before booking your hotel whether the quoted Dubai hotel rates include: